Taxes and discounts calculated in checkout.

 There are many, many photos above, be sure to click on each one for further detail.

 This is a very, very scarce attachment to find indeed and we know this attachment is expensive.
 That's because it is quite a collector’s item not just because of how scarce it is to find one, but also because of how difficult it is to find one that is working and functional!
 This attachment, however, has been tested and sampled to be sure it is a working attachment and comes with replica instructions.
-The original box is not included with this attachment.
+The original box is included with this attachment.

 Be sure to watch the video, under the video tab, on how to use this attachment.

 It is imperative that each upper and lower clamp grip precisely over the thread crossing arms like you see in the photographs above.

 The Two-Thread Embroidery Attachment varied in color over the years.
 Sometimes they would be chromium and sometimes they would have a blackside finish.
 This particular one is all chromium.

 You can see in the antique baby garment how a similar effect was accomplished with the thread weaving in and out forming a wave-like effect.

 As you can see in all the samples above that you can use the standard thumb screw, however, it does make it easier (the thread is less likely to get caught) if you have the original teeny tiny thumb screw that would have been included originally with the attachment.
 It is so tiny that they were not thought to be a thumb screw when tossed into a sewing cabinet drawer.
 Who knows how many of them have been tossed over the years.
 Be sure to watch the video above to see what the original thumb screw looks like.